Yenthe666/auto_backup/README.md

 ### 4.2 `list_db` parameter
 The backup module will only work when `list_db` is set to `True` (or is not configured).
 If `list_db` is set to `False` the Odoo instance will block looking for the databases and the module will fail.
 Make sure it is always on (or script a workaround).

+### 4.3 `--load` parameter
+In V12 Odoo will need the values 'base' and 'web' set if you use the `--load` parameter.
+Without these values set you will get a 404 NOT FOUND from the backup module.
+For more information see https://github.com/Yenthe666/auto_backup/issues/122

 ## 5. Bugs or problems
 Please post them here under 'Issues' and I will get back to you as soon as I can!